 Monks are keeping the practice of meditation and services going and we especially offer blessings to all who are directly or indirectly affected by this experience.
-The temple is still available for private retreats for anyone who is not sick; we can offer you a single room and keep our distance at meals.
 Offers to bring us supplies are gratefully received as are your donations.
 Please feel encouraged to use email or phone to stay in touch with us and let us know if we can do anything in particular.

 It is a strange and difficult time for all of us and a good opportunity to put the Buddha’s teaching into practice.
 Often in times of crisis people are naturally more inclined to come together, be generous and help one another, but now that we are asked to keep our “social distance”, the sense of togetherness is eroded, maybe even replaced by fear and hostility.
 We mistake other people for the invisible enemy, the virus, and use our forced time at home to read more and more bad news and develop an unhealthy sense of dread.
 Better to use this time to practice reflection and meditate or pray for the wellbeing of all around us, and quietly do what can be done from home.
 There is great benefit in spending time thinking kind and loving thoughts, counting our blessings and wishing others well.
 There are benefits in society slowing down for a while, it cuts down on pollution and stress, if we let it, and allows people to perhaps get some much needed rest and sleep, and time to simply be together.
 We can also cultivate our social connectedness by reaching out to friends and family with a positive attitude, not to complain or stoke anxiety, but to love and reassure each other.